Complexity of Firefighting on Graphs: Graphs with Long Shortest Strategies

-While the above theorem underlines the possibility that $\mfft$ and $\mff$ are not in \texttt{NP}, we can at least give an upper bound to their space complexity.
+While the above theorem underlines the possibility that $\mfft$ as well as $\mff$ are not in \texttt{NP}, we can at least give an upper bound to their space complexity.

-\begin{theorem}[$\mff$ is in \texttt{PSPACE}] $\mfft$ is in \texttt{PSPACE} (and therefore also $\mff$). \end{theorem} \begin{proof} Given an instance $(G = (V, E), m, T)$ of $\mfft$, consider the following algorithm: Set $B = V$.
+\begin{proposition}[$\mff$ is in \texttt{PSPACE}] The problem $\mfft$ (and therefore also $\mff$) is in \texttt{PSPACE}. \end{proposition} \begin{proof} Given an instance $(G = (V, E), m, T)$ of $\mfft$, consider the following algorithm: Set $B = V$.
 Repeat the following steps $T$ times: Pick a random $F \subseteq V$ with $|F| \leq m$.
 Set $\tilde{B} = B \setminus F$.
 Set $B = \tilde{B} \cup N(\tilde{B})$.
 If $B = \emptyset$ after $T$ repetitions, return ``yes'', otherwise return ``no''.
 This non-deterministic algorithm has a probability strictly greater than $0$ to return ``yes'' if $(G, m, T)$ is a yes-instance of $\mfft$, and will always return ``no'' otherwise.
 Furthermore, the required space is in $\mathcal{O}(\text{size}(G))$, so $\mfft$ is in \texttt{NPSPACE} and, by the Theorem of Savitch~\cite{SAVITCH1970177}, in \texttt{PSPACE}.
 Proposition \ref{prop:Reduction} extends this result to $\mff$. \end{proof}